 This is a new facility for easier browsing of the distribution maps, especially on smart phones and the like.
 Most micro moths have no common English name, so they are listed in alphabetical order using scientific names.
 The lists may take a while to load but once loaded it is usually quite quick to scroll through.
 Click for a large map.

-We’ve tried to make these compatible for as many platforms as our technical knowledge allows.
+We’ve tried to make these compatible with as many platforms as our technical knowledge allows.
 If it’s not working for you, let us know and we’ll see if we can fix it, but bear in mind that a fix for one may be breaking it for others.

-Macro-moth maps updated 19th Nov 2015
+Macro-moth maps updated March 2022

-Micro Moth lists
+Micro Moth lists updated March 2022

 Species density, records density, recorded 10k squares etc.